 The next time you’re having a stressful day this holiday, take a few moments to do one of these random actions of kindness ideas to make someone else’s day a little better.
-I used the BIC Mark-It™ in #BlueSkiesBlue to write my parking meter note.
-I’d like to nominate Diane, Brett and Heidi to participate in the BIC’s Month of Merry Marking #MerryMarking project.>
+Why not call your grandparents or your parents or your in-laws while you’re at it.
+I’m sure they’d love to hear from you.

 BIC is encouraging you to keep writing and creating this season with awesome products like BIC® Mark-it permanent markers and BIC’s Month of Merry Marking – inspirational ideas to make the holidays bright.
-BIC Mark-It permanent markers comes in both 36 packs for fine and ultra fine tip sizes for endless inspiration and 8 packs of Metallic colors!
-They offer bold, vibrant colors that are low odor and acid free (no added acid, no measurable pH) making them family-friendly.
-BIC is offering a coupon to SAVE $1.00 right now!
-Remember to get the booklet of merry marking and a coupon to start marking
+BIC Mark-It permanent markers come in both 36 packs for fine and ultra-fine tip sizes for endless inspiration and 8 packs of Metallic colors!
+They offer bold, vibrant colors that are low odor and acid-free (no added acid, no measurable pH) making them family-friendly.

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.